Maria Bartow Cole

 Biography

-Maria Bartow (1813-1884) is a formative figure to the history of Cedar Grove, the property known today as the Thomas Cole National Historic Site.
+Maria Bartow (1813-1884) is a formative figure in the history of the Thomas Cole National Historic Site.

 Maria was born in 1813 to Maria Thomson and Stephen Bartow in present-day Ontario, Canada.
 Although her parents were from Catskill, they immigrated to Canada in the early nineteenth century so that her father could escape debtor’s prison.
 Maria’s father died three years after her birth, and the family returned to New York to live on a farm in Broome.
 For the next sixteen years, Maria lived periodically with her mother in Broome and her mother’s family about thirty miles southeast in Catskill, where she received her education.
 After her mother’s death in 1832, Maria and her sisters Emily, Harriet, and Frances moved permanently to Cedar Grove in Catskill to live with their uncle, John A. Thomson.
 The four sisters shared a bedroom on the house’s second floor.
 During the summer of 1832, a young artist named Thomas Cole rented the family’s nearby cottage.
 In 1836, Maria married Thomas Cole on November 22, in the family’s Catskill home.
 Thomas moved into the house to live with Maria and the rest of the Thomson-Bartow family and household laborers.